 - a.
 No standing, twisting, or jumping off while on the swings. - b.
-No pushing anyone on any piece of equipment. - c.
-Ball playing is allowed only in designated areas away from equipment. - d.
-Absolutely no climbing or hanging on trees is allowed. - e.
+No pushing anyone. - c.
+Ball playing is allowed only in designated areas away from the swings and pavilions. - d.
+Absolutely no climbing or hanging on trees. - e.
 Throwing snowballs on school property is not allowed.